 (n) prescribing notices, information and other material which must, and such material which must not, be carried or displayed in taxis.

-[Section 40 amended by No. 44 of 1998 s.
+[Section 40 amended: No. 44 of 1998 s.
 4.]

 41. Taxi Industry Development Account

 (1) An account called the “Taxi Industry Development Account” is to be established as an agency special purpose account under the Financial Management Act 2006 section 16.